indexdata/localindices/doc/mike-notes.md

 There is also a `lui-solr3` module, which can be ignored.
 It seems to have been a misconceived attempt to fork the source so it can work with the long-superseded Solr 3.

-*What I want to know:*
-How to get a `lui-solr` flavoured Solr running, how to change the schema for an existing Solr database, how to plumb the harvester into it, what you need installed before you start, all that kind of thing.
-Basically, everything I need to know to run it all locally and start making changes.

 The `lui-solr` module